movidius/ncappzoo/apps/street_cam/README.md

 * 'i' decrease TY_MAX_IOU
 * 'G' increase GN_PROBABILITY_MIN
 * 'g' decrease GN_PROBABILITY_MIN
 * '2' toggles GoogLeNet inferences.
-When this is false only the TinyYolo results will be shown in the GUI.
+When this is false only the TinyYolo network will be used and shown in the GUI.

 # Makefile